 Contrast therapy may be applied solely to the affected area of the body in a variety of ways, such as:

+Try an ice pack wrap to apply cold therapy and keep moving.
+This versatile wrap can be used almost anywhere and is an especially useful ice pack for back pain.
 Heating and cooling pads can be purchased in drugstores, supermarkets, pharmacies, or online.
 Click here to see our list of the absolute best ice packs for injuries.

 It’s also easy to make your own hot and cold wraps or packs.